mnaegelin/rxs2xcell/README.md

 collection of QWA images and corresponding ROXAS output files for submission to the QWA database.

+**Note:** This package is currently under development and not yet stable nor officially released.
+Version 1.0.0 will be made available under the organizational github.

 ## Installation

 You can install the development version of `rxs2xcell` from